Industry:

 The Solution

-To address these training challenges, we developed a custom VR training program hosted on our immersive platform, designed to accurately simulate real-world manufacturing environments.
-The solution featured adaptable training modules covering core workflows, multiple learning modes (Education, Practice, and Examination) for comprehensive skill reinforcement, and real-time performance analytics to meticulously track trainee progress.
+To address these training challenges, Mersus developed a custom VR for MedTech training program hosted on our immersive platform, designed to accurately simulate real-world manufacturing environments.
+The solution features adaptable training modules covering core workflows, multiple learning modes (Education, Practice, and Examination) for comprehensive skill reinforcement, and real-time performance analytics to track trainee progress.

-Crucially, the VR simulations enabled employees to safely practice complex tasks without risk, build essential muscle memory and equipment familiarity before engaging in live operations, and significantly reduce their dependency on in-person trainers.
+Crucially, these simulations enable employees to safely practice complex tasks without risk, build essential muscle memory and equipment familiarity before live operations, and significantly reduce their dependency on in-person trainers—demonstrating the power of VR for MedTech

 This VR training builds muscle memory for trainees.
 It raises awareness of materials and equipment terminology.Lean Engineer, Medical Device Manufacturing